Liability for Dog Bites With No Injury

 If you were bitten by a dog and it didn’t break the skin, you can still sue.
 There is no specification required for a resulting injury under California’s dog bite statute.
-While broken skin, lacerations, and puncture wounds are the typical result of dog bites, all that is required to have a strong claim is that the dog gripped the victim with its teeth.
+Even though broken skin and puncture wounds are caused by a dog bite, the main requirement of building a strong claim is for the victim to show proof that the dog had gripped them with its teeth.

 Rather than whether the dog bite broke the skin or not, a dog bite victim will not usually be entitled to damages in California when:

 - He or she was trespassing on private property

 - He or she deliberately provoked the dog